World4AI/World4AI/docs/source/reinforcement_learning/markov_decision_process/definition_markov_decision_process.rst

 =============================

 .. note::
-   A Markov Decision Process (MPD) is a formal description of a sequential decision problem with uncertainty.
+   A Markov decision process (MPD) is a formal description of a sequential decision problem with uncertainty.

 In essence an MDP allows us to formalize the interaction loop between the agent and the environment, where the actions of the agent influence future states/rewards and the agent might have to decide to forego the current reward to get higher rewards in the future.
 The common assumption in reinforcement learning is the existence of an MDP at the core of each environment.